bitshares/bsips/bsip-00XX Sharedrop Operation.md

 Let's say a vesting period is 2 months.
 If a sharedrop originator does another sharedrop before the vesting period is over, the **sharedrop_vesting_period** counter resets and these 2 months will start from fresh.

-### Complicated vesting cases
+### Complicated vesting cases, when the committee updates sharedrop vesting parameters.
-One complicated case is that when the committee increases vesting stake.
+- Vesting stake increases.
 In this case **dry_run_sharedrop** operation warns the user that he should have more money prepared.
 And then the sharedrop operation will put more money into vesting.

-When the committee decreases the vesting stake, the extra money becomes instantly available for withdrawal.
+- Vesting stake decreases.
+Then the extra money becomes instantly available for withdrawal.
 Balance availability is checked during vesting withdrawal operation.

-When the committee decreases or increases the **sharedrop_vesting_period** - the new vesting period is updated during the sharedrop operation.
+-  **Sharedrop_vesting_period** decreases or increases.
+The new vesting period is updated during the next sharedrop operation.

 ## Technical specifications
 ```